Albert Einstein once said… “Play is the highest form of research.”

 In the very early weeks, your newborn baby’s unoccupied play is all about learning how their body works and bonding with their primary caregivers.

-And in this first of the 6 stages of play, your baby will make lots of arm, hand, feet and leg movements as they learn how their bodies work and explore they are capable of doing.
+And in this first of the 6 stages of play, your baby will make a lot of arms, hand, feet and leg movements as they learn how their bodies work and explore what they are capable of doing.

 Unoccupied play usually occurs between the ages of birth to 3 months old.